A Man Did His Taxes As His Female Friend Fell Asleep In His Bed And It's Caused A Heated Debate

 Advertisement

-Some firmly put the responsibility on Gallahan to not fall asleep on a "stranger's" bed (despite Kevin not being a stranger to Gallahan.)
+Some firmly put the responsibility on Gallahan to not fall asleep on a "stranger's" bed (despite Franco not being a stranger to Gallahan.)
 To these comments, Lipsey told BuzzFeed News she wants to set the record straight: "I do not actually think all men are trash.
 It was completely sexist for me to say that of course."

-Online, Kevin's gesture is still being scrutinized and doubted.
-Kevin told BuzzFeed News he's been amazed with Gallahan and Lipsey over how far it's reached and been picked apart.
+Online, Franco's gesture is still being scrutinized and doubted.
+Franco told BuzzFeed News he's been amazed with Gallahan and Lipsey over how far it's reached and been picked apart.

-"I don’t think what I did is particularly fantastic or great, let alone noble," Kevin said in response.
+"I don’t think what I did is particularly fantastic or great, let alone noble," Franco said in response.
 "I’m still shocked to see that it's become so viral — I was just concerned for someone who was drunk."

-In the end, and IRL, Kevin, Lipsey, and Gallahan have only grown closer and become unexpected good friends over this.
+In the end, and IRL, Franco, Lipsey, and Gallahan have only grown closer and become unexpected good friends over this.

 Tanya Chen is a social news reporter for BuzzFeed and is based in New York.